billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 --- back

-# Standards Bodies and Standards
+# Standards Bodies and Standards {#sec-sdos}

-This appendix provides a list of SDOs where relevant energy efficiecny effort is ongoing.
+This appendix provides a list of SDOs where relevant energy efficiency effort is ongoing.
 This appendix does not aim to be comprehensive.
 The appendix may be removed in future versions of the document.

 ## ITU-T SG5